During the Covid-19 Corona virus epidermic I will continue to process your orders.

 I will mail your order within 1 – 5 business days of receiving your order, depending on whether I need to make a kit for your order of if I have to assemble a lot of items for your order.
 Once your order has been shipped you will receive a email from my website, please check your junk/spam mail if you have not received an email.

 Air mail letter, parcel and tracked mail to the USA are taking 2 – 5 weeks to arrive.
-I recommend expedited mail for a tracked and faster service.
+I recommend tracked or expedited mail for a faster service.
+Letter mail and air mail parcel does not come with a tracking number.

 Air mail international is taking 3 – 6 weeks.